Fall Mandatory & Core Training for the Entire Dental Team

-The 2018 fall program features six well-informed and engaging speakers, presenting 1.5-hour updates on: 1) partnering with translators to communicate with patients who have limited English proficiency, 2) infection control protocols, 3) ethical tensions in the dental office and 4) dental record keeping strategies and current requirements.
+The 2018 fall program features six well-informed and engaging speakers, presenting four unique 1.5-hour updates on: 1) partnering with translators to communicate with patients who have limited English proficiency, 2) infection control protocols, 3) ethical tensions in the dental office and 4) dental recordkeeping strategies and current requirements.

 Learn How To